 Australia is a vast country, and the road from Sydney to Melbourne can be as short as 874km directly on the Hume Highway.
-However, if you want to stop at the remarkable sights along the way, consider a bus tour and take in the full 1032km scenic route.
+However, if you want to stop at the remarkable sights along the way, consider a bus tour and take in the whole 1032km scenic route.

 Firefly Bus